steveg-rocket/astro-www/src/pages/fd-service-ux-design/about-the-fd-designs.md

 ## FDS Orbit Determination

 For operators of the FDS Application, flexibility and automating redundant tasks are key.
-The FDS App supports missions and their unique work flows, as well as the customization of common scenarios, allowing OA’s to load and store attributes that are unique to each satellite, without having to reinvent the wheel each time.
+The FDS App supports missions and their unique work flows, as well as the customization of common scenarios, allowing OAs to load and store attributes that are unique to each satellite, without having to reinvent the wheel each time.

 ### Global Status Bar